memfault/interrupt/_drafts/git-bisect.md

 ### Setting Up the Bisect
 Let’s look at my commit history first.
-I know this was good at v1.0, and bad at HEAD (AKA, my latest commit), so let’s get a short list of everything in between.
+I know this was good at v1.0, and bad at HEAD (AKA, my latest commit), so let’s get a shortlist of everything in between.

 ```